RocKabul

-Critical Reception
+Critical reception

 The film was generally very well-received critically.
 As of 17 January 2020 it has an overall rating of 7.7/10 on review aggregator website IMDB.com.
 The Australian website The Curb described it as "A respectful, powerful, entertaining, informative, engaging documentary that kicks ass."

 RocKabul has been featured in some of the biggest music magazines such as Rolling Stone, Metal Hammer, and Kerrang.

 Funding

 The film was funded by the US State Dept under the Public Diplomacy Grant Initiative at the US Embassy in Kabul and Screen Australia.

+District Unknown

+One of the bands heavily featured in the film is District Unknown, a psychedelic metal band formed in Kabul in 2009 and taught by Beard.
+The group originally performed in disguises and remained anonymous due to threats from the Taliban.

+After the events of the film, District Unknown broke up with two members, Sulleiman Omar and Yousef Shah, relocating to the United States and United Kingdom, respectively.
+The duo formed a new project Afreet and continue recording under that name.

 Festivals

 RocKabul had its world premiere at the 2018 Rotterdam International Film Festival and its Australian premiere at Sydney Film Festival.